pujols/OSU_CSE_5523_2021SP/HW_4_programming_set/HW_4_programming/Readme.md

 * You will see a folder `for_display`, which simply contains some images used for display here.

 * You can find the algorithm in your HW # 4 Problem set, Section 3.
 I will talk more about it in the lecture of 4/6.
-I will provide `HW4.pdf` and `HW4.ppt` for some more details and instructions of the homework.
+Please see the lecture slide deck 22 for some more details of the implementation.

 * Please use python3 and write your own solutions from scratch.